jshiell/X52ProMac/README.md

 This will keep the date & time up to date on the device.
 It'll update them every second, which is more than enough for our simple purposes.

-It will also set the brightness on the LEDs and MFD, and update these if the preferences are changed.
+It will also set the brightness on the LEDs; the MFD; and the blink status of the clutch/hat buttons, and update these if the preferences are changed.

 Preferences
 -----------